-“Stunning eco-chic retreat and private nature reserve with far-reaching sea and fynbos views - a great stop-off between Cape Town and the Garden Route”
+“Eco-chic retreat and private nature reserve with far-reaching sea and fynbos views: a great stop-off between Cape Town and the Garden Route”

 Less farm, more private nature reserve, it's a renovated homestead in the heart of a vast expanse of unspoilt fynbos heathland.
 Only occasional breezes and birdsong interrupt the deep stillness here.
 Of its 6 rooms, 3 are freestanding suites: stylish and comfortable, yet run on 100% green energy powered by the sun.
 Lie in bed and you'll believe you're sleeping outside: wall-to-wall windows give astonishing views across the plains to the distant ocean.
 It's rural but not rustic: clean lines and fine wine mean you won't be roughing it.
 Owner Maarten has harmonised nature and hotel together, then wrapped it up with some serious eco-savvy.

-- There's an incredible sense of space, wilderness and tranquillity, yet it's only a 2.5-hour drive from Cape Town
+- An incredible sense of space, wilderness and tranquillity, yet it's only a 2.5-hour drive from Cape Town

-- The innovative Fynbos Suites offer simple luxury and huge views
+- Simple luxury and huge views from the rooms

 - During November and December it can get quite windy